Osvaldo Gil: Career in sports

 He played catcher for the Humacao Grises in the Puerto Rico Superior Double-A League and also helped Puerto Rico win the 1951 Amateur World Series held in Mexico City, Mexico.
 On January 4, 1970, he was elected president of the Amateur Baseball Circuit.
 For 33 years, he was president of the Baseball Federation.
 He served as vice president of the Olympic Committee for 17 years and held the position of president of the Puerto Rico Olympic Committee in 1976 and from 1990 to 1991.
 Gil was the head of delegation for all of Puerto Rico's Olympic delegations from 1976 to 1991, except for the 1980 Summer Olympics in Russia.
 He was a member of the Organizing committee of the 1979 Pan American Games.

 Death

 Osvaldo Luis Gil Bosch died on March 30, 2025 aged 92 after suffering from throat cancer.
 He was buried at the Luis Roldán López Rosario Municipal Cemetery in Humacao, Puerto Rico.

-Honors and recognitions
+Honors and recognition

 He was inducted into the Puerto Rican Sports Hall of Fame in 1993.
+In 2000 Osvaldo Gil was inducted to the Humacao Sports Pavilion Hall of Fame.
 On December 15, 2002, the then Secretary of Recreation and Sports, George Rosario, honored him by establishing the Osvaldo Gil Bosch award at the annual Youth Values in Sports awards ceremony.
 In October 2002, the House of Representatives of Puerto Rico held a Special Session to recognize his contributions to sports in Puerto Rico.
 In 2018 he was inducted to the Río Piedras Sports Hall of Fame.
 A sports complex in Humacao, Puerto Rico was named in his honor.